Procedure: S, Q and D general ledger codes management

 - Research Accounting in Finance and Business Services is responsible for reviewing and approving the creation of all S, Q and discretionary Q funds.

-- Advancement Services, AR&P are responsible for reviewing and approving the creation of D funds.
+- Advancement Services, ANU Advancement are responsible for reviewing and approving the creation of D funds.

 - Local areas are required to create a record in ARIES when an application for research funding is submitted.
 The ARIES record needs to be finalised prior to GLC creation (except in circumstances where the senior delegate endorses creation of GLC prior to contract finalisation.)